 Muni single-state short portfolios invest in bonds issued by state and local governments to fund public projects.
 The income from such bonds is generally free from federal taxes and from state taxes in the issuing state.
 To get the state-tax benefit, these portfolios buy bonds from only one state.
-These portfolios have durations of less than 4.5 years (or, if duration is unavailable, average maturities of less than five years).
+These portfolios have durations of less than 4.0 years (or average maturities of less than five years).